-The term 'ecotourism' still covers many overtones, and in the absence of an independent national certification organ in Indonesia, just about anybody presently can claim to be operating an environmentally and socially responsible travel operation in West Papua.
+The term 'ecotourism' still covers many overtones, and in the absence of an independent, authoritative and reputable national certification scheme in Indonesia, just about anybody presently can claim to be operating an environmentally and socially responsible travel business in West Papua.
 To too many, ecotourism is merely synonymous with 'nature travel', which more often than not entails significant negative environmental and social impacts.
 Yet to a growing number, ecotourism is a deeply social and entrepreneurial approach to achieving long-term conservation goals.
-Naturally, we adhere to the latter social movement while also wishing to emphasize that — however much genuine ecotourism endeavors to create social and ecological benefits — it nonetheless is a commercial activity that can only be conducted through sound business practices.
+Naturally, at EKONEXION we adhere to the latter social movement while also wishing to emphasize that — however much genuine ecotourism endeavors to create social and ecological benefits — it nonetheless is a commercial activity that can only be conducted through sound business practices.
 The prevailing Indonesian legislation confirms this judgment unambiguously.

-Throughout Indonesia, adherence to the principles of conservation, environmental care and sustainability still is in its infancy.
-In the sheer absence of modern waste processing infrastructure in the territory, Ekonexion rigorously enforces its policy of garbage-prevention, whether in the office or out in the field.
+Throughout Indonesia adherence to the principles of conservation, environmental care and sustainability still is in its infancy.
+In the sheer absence of modern waste processing infrastructure in West Papua, EKONEXION rigorously enforces its policy of garbage-prevention, whether in the office or out in the field.
 We operate an office as paperless as possibly can be and principally oppose printed materials for advertising purposes.
-In the field we see to it that biodegradable detergents and toiletries are being used at all times and that any non-combustible residual packaging of foodstuffs is being carried out back to town and properly disposed of.
+In the field we see to it that biodegradable detergents and toiletries are being used at all times and that any non-organic residual garbage is being transported back to the regency towns and disposed of there in the best possible manner.
 'Goes without saying': we hear you shouting.
-Yet virtually all travel outfits visiting West Papua just continue to dump trash on site till this day, thereby creating significant waste problems for indigenous communities in the long term.
-Last but not least, we absolutely forbid the collection of any specimens on any of our trips, and always strive to reduce disturbance of the bird- and wildlife that we take our guests and friends to see.
+Yet virtually all travel outfits active in West Papua just continue to dump trash on site till this day, thereby creating significant waste problems for indigenous communities in the long term.
+Last but not least, we absolutely forbid the collection of any specimens on any of our tours, and always strive to reduce disturbance of the bird- and wildlife that we take our guests and friends to see.

-We have always felt that long-haul air travel is the foremost field in which to achieve a significant reduction of greenhouse gas emissions within the scope of our operations.
+We have always felt that long-haul air travel is the foremost field in which to achieve a significant reduction of greenhouse gas emissions within the scope of our activities.
 Rather than to resort to controversial and distracting carbon-offsetting, we adopted a proactive strategy in reorienting our business toward increasingly affluent and receptive regional markets.
-As a direct result, we are pleased to be able to say that, since 2011, up to 67% of our yearly guests are resident within the Australasian realm, whereas in the early days of our operations all our guests, without exception, were inter-continental travelers from Europe and the USA.
+As a direct result, we are pleased to be able to say that, since 2011, up to 67% of our yearly guests are resident within the Australasian realm, whereas in the early days of our operations all our guests, without exception, were inter-continental travelers from Europe and North America.

-At Ekonexion we certainly didn't want to wait for the world's leaders to get it right.
+At EKONEXION we certainly didn't want to wait for the world's leaders to get it right.
 It simply takes too long and carbon-offsetting anyway is a misleading solution to our climate problems.
 With our Community Conservation and Ecotourism Agreement (CCEA) for the Orobiai River catchment on the Raja Ampat island of Waigeo, we sought to start at the very bottom, where it matters most, by engaging into direct structured payments to customary landholding groups in return for carefully defined and monitored conservation and education outcomes.
 Our initiative is inspired on the concept of Payment for Ecological Services (PES), whereby a voluntary, contingent transaction is made between buyers and providers of a well-defined environmental service or a land-use likely to produce that service.
-While most definitely not conceived with climate change mitigation in mind, by avoiding deforestation and forest degradation, our initiative may reasonably be expected to yield climate benefits in addition to the tangible benefits to indigenous communities and the environment on which their livelihoods depend.
-In short, when you travel with us in West Papua, your visit really counts for indigenous peoples, forests and wildlife.
+While most definitely not conceived with climate change mitigation in mind, by avoiding deforestation and forest degradation, our initiative may reasonably be expected to have yielded climate benefits in addition to the tangible benefits to indigenous communities and the environment on which their livelihoods depend.
+We all know that the best thing to do for our climate and planet is to simply stay home, jump on our bikes and enjoy our local patches.
+But without visitation from overseas there would not even be something like ecotourism in most developing countries where domestic markets are generally unreceptive.
+At least, when you travel with us in West Papua, your visit really counts toward indigenous peoples, forests and wildlife.

 Finally, it goes without saying that we also spare no reasonable effort to actively reduce our carbon footprint within our day-to-day operations.
 We use public transport whenever this is feasible, and when a charter is required, we always ensure that efficiently-powered vehicles are being used.
 We fly as least as possible for general company operational purposes, and readily will undertake alternative journeys of up to 48 hrs by shipping carrier if available.